Descanonge/filefinder/docs/source/find_files.rst

 The group name is completely optional, but it can help differentiate two matchers with the same name.
-It can also be used to regroup matchers together, for instance when returning nested lists of filename with :func:`Finder.get_filename`, or when getting a date with :func:`library.get_date()<filefinder.library.get_date>`.
+It can also be used to regroup matchers together, for instance when returning nested lists of filename with :func:`Finder.get_files`, or when getting a date with :func:`library.get_date()<filefinder.library.get_date>`.